lqf96/u-rpc/wiki/Getting Started.md

 );
 ```

+For both Python and C API, we query the function handle on the endpoint with the function name.
+When the query succeeds the callback will be invoked with the function handle, or else it will receive an error code describing the error happened.

 ## Call Remote Function
 Now that all the preparation work is done, we can start calling our test function from the caller endpoint.
-Below is the demo code for the Python API:
+Below is the demo code for the Python API [`URPC.call()`](https://lqf96.github.io/u-rpc/python/html/classurpc_1_1endpoint_1_1_u_r_p_c.html#aa33f3e52a2bcd42da2cba8f524c9a4ae):

 ```python
 def cb(e, result):